beakerandjake/advent-of-code-runner/README.md

 - Stores and outputs statistics to the CLI or your README file.
 - Rate limits submissions to prevent timeout penalties.
 - Tracks your progress and knows which puzzle to run.
-- Uses modern ECMAScript modules (ESM)
+- Uses modern ECMAScript modules (ESM).

 ## :deer: Table of Contents
 - [Installation](#milk_glass-installation)